axocomm/racknews/README.md

 gets the object entries for foo, bar, and baz.

 #### id
-A comma-separated list of object IDs to search for.
+A comma-separated list of object IDs (the object_ids RackTables uses) to search for.

 #### log
 A comma-separated list of log queries to search for.
 For example: